 Negative gearing – a term you hear a lot in investor circles, but what exactly does it mean?

-Negative gearing is when the ongoing costs of an investment are more than its return.
+Negative gearing is when the ongoing costs of an investment are higher than its return.
 In property terms, this means the cost of repaying your loan and maintaining your property is higher than the rental income it provides you, so you end up with a loss.
+Sounds counterintuitive right?

 It’s actually quite clever!
 Making short-term losses on property can be attractive for investors because of its tax advantages, as well as the potential for a long-term capital gain (profit from sale) that greatly exceeds the combined losses.